U8NWXD/oppia-wiki/Storage-models.md

     return cls.query().filter(User.id == user_id).count() > 0
 ```

-Note that in this example we only have to check the `id` property because the `username` and `admin` properties aren't going to store user IDs.
+Note that in this example we only have to check the `id` property because the `username` and `user_is_admin` properties aren't going to store user IDs.

 #### Apply deletion policy